halourou/RailsLite/README.md

 Uses Ruby meta-programming abilities to recreate some of the basic functionality of Rails.

+A few methods are described in more detail below.
+To take a closer look at all the capabilities, run the following spec files:

+- controller_spec.rb
+- integration_spec.rb
+- params_spec.rb
+- router_spec.rb
+- session_spec.rb
+- template_spec.rb

 ## ControllerBase

 ControllerBase class provides similar functionality as ActionController::Base in Rails.
-A few highlights:

-The **render_content(content, content_type)** & **redirect_to(url)** methods provide controller actions to build out the HTTP response and cause the desired content to be rendered.
+* **render_content(content, content_type)** & **redirect_to(url)** methods provide controller actions to build out the HTTP response and cause the desired content to be rendered.

-The **render_template(template_name)** allows rendering using erb templates.
+* The **render_template(template_name)** allows rendering using erb templates.
 This method will construct a path to the appropriate template file:

 ```
   direc_path = File.dirname(__FILE__)